quantaosun/covid_classification/README.md

 To train a model for covid active small molecule and then makes prediction for unknown molecules.
 All input and output are expected to be CSV files with a certain format, details see inside the example notebook.

+## The two provided covid19 CSV files are downloaded from an AI competition  https://aistudio.baidu.com/aistudio/competition/detail/1012/0/task-definition

 ## Try it now

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/quantaosun/covid_classification/blob/main/classification_chemprop.ipynb)